particle-iot/docs/src/content/tools/developer-tools/ble-tdm.md

 - **Mean latency** The average (mean) latency.

 - **Minimum latency** Lowest latency.
-This is typically the advertising interval.

 - **Maximum latency** Maximum latency.

+#### Test runs

+Since you have little control over the synchronization between the BLE advertiser and the Particle BLE receiver, a series of test runs is done to see if offset affects the results.

+This is particularly helpful if you accidentally make the advertising interval a multiple of the TDMA window size, as it's possible that the BLE beacon could forever transmit in the Wi-Fi interval and every packet would be lost.

 {{collapse op="end"}}

 ## Tool